aliak00/Tasker/README.md

 TaskManager.shared.add(task: DecodeImage(), after: .seconds(30))
 ```

 Everytime you add a task you get back a handle that can start or cancel a task.
-You can also query the state of a task and each task is given an incremented identifier.
+You can also query the state of a task, each task is given an incremented identifier.

 ### Intercepting a task